Background

 Harder to test and debug code

 If you are going to have workloads that take a long time to execute, you are going to rake up a huge bill by choosing a serverless solution.
-Thus if you have long running workloads, do not use a serverless solution.
+Thus, if you have long-running workloads, do not use a serverless solution.
 That is not what it is intended for.
-On the other hand, if you have plenty of fire and forget type of workloads, that get triggered, gets completed really quickly, moves on to another, then serverless is ideal.
-In other words, event driven workloads might be a good one to use serverless solutions.
+On the other hand, if you have plenty of fire and forget types of workloads, that get triggered, gets completed rapidly, moves on to another, then serverless is ideal.
+In other words, event-driven workloads might be a good one to use serverless solutions.

 Performance and cold starts

 A common problem faced by engineers who owned and deployed applications in the early days of serverless was something called Cold Start.
-This problem has been solved in many different ways by any cloud providers.
+This issue has been solved in many ways by any cloud providers.
 Some offering a slightly more expensive plans to keep your function execution pods warmed up to reduce such issues.
 But it is something to keep in mind.
-Every request that triggers the creation of a new node to scale, would take a little time.
-These cold-start issues depends on a number of factors and not just the operating system.
-It also depends on your application’s programming language, it’s ability to start quickly and the application code initialisation too - how complex is it.
+Every request that triggers the creation of a new node, to scale, would take a little time.
+These cold-start issues depend on several factors, and not just the operating system.
+It also depends on your application’s programming language, it’s ability to start quickly and the application code initialization too - how complex it is.

 Lock-in